scala/scala3/scaladoc/README.md

 sbt scaladoc/generateScalaDocumentation
 ```

-To actually view the documentation, the easiest way is to run the following in project root:
+To actually view the documentation, the easiest way is to run the following in the project root:

 ```
-cd output
+cd scaladoc/output
 python3 -m http.server 8080
 ```